 The Violet Wood Hoopoe is typically found in the Angolan mopane woodlands, a habitat characterized by the mopane tree, which dominates the woodland landscape.

-This species has a range that extends across several African countries, including Angola, Kenya, Namibia, and Tanzania, where it can be observed living and foraging.
+This species has a range that extends across several African countries, including Angola, Kenya, Namibia, and Tanzania.

 The Violet Wood Hoopoe can be confused with the Black-billed Wood Hoopoe.
 However, the latter lacks the red beak and green throat, which are distinctive features of the Violet Wood Hoopoe.